ulfschneider/afova/README.md

 `selector`
 : The default value is `form`, which will make afova search for *all* forms on a web page and take over validation control.

+`formMessageSelector`
+: To show constraint violation messages not only along with the invalid input controls, but also in a list along with the form, you can have a form message container.
+The form message container is identified with the CSS class `.afova-form-message-container`, which will let afova search for the container inside of the form and collect all constraint violation messages there.
+The form message container is optional, because violation messages anyway will be displayed along with the invalid input controls.

 `focusOnFirstError`
 : The default value is `true`, which leads to focusing the first input control with a constraint violation when a form is validated during submit.